Fourie du Preez: Legacy

-Du Preez is widely regarded as one of the greatest scrum-halves of the professional era and one of the finest players to have represented South Africa.
-His combination of tactical intelligence, kicking accuracy, defensive organisation and decision-making has led many analysts and former players to describe him as one of the most influential No. 9s in modern rugby.

-Several of Du Preez’s contemporaries have publicly rated him as the best scrum-half they ever faced.
-Former All Blacks No. 9 Aaron Smith and Wallabies great Will Genia both named him as the world’s leading scrum-half of his generation.
+Du Preez is widely regarded as one of the leading scrum-halves of the professional era.
+Several contemporaries rated him the best scrum-half they faced: former All Blacks number nine Aaron Smith and Wallaby Will Genia both named him the world's leading scrum-half of his generation.

-Former Wallabies and England coach Eddie Jones described Du Preez as “the best decision-making halfback I’ve ever seen”, praising his tactical control and comparing his leadership to that of an NFL quarterback.
-Jones added that Du Preez’s ability to dictate a match was “like having a coach on the field”.

-Former England head coach Brian Ashton called Du Preez “the finest half-back in the world”, commending his tactical understanding and describing him as one of the most astute students of the game he had encountered.
-Ashton credited Du Preez with the rare ability to “shape a game to his side’s requirements”.

-Heyneke Meyer described Du Preez as a “general”, noting his ability to direct play and create opportunities others could not see.
+Former Wallabies and England coach Eddie Jones described Du Preez as "the best decision-making halfback I've ever seen", comparing his match control to that of an NFL quarterback and saying his influence was "like having a coach on the field".
+Former England head coach Brian Ashton called Du Preez "the finest half-back in the world", crediting him with the ability to "shape a game to his side's requirements".
+Heyneke Meyer described him as a "general" for his ability to direct play.

-In 2025, a nationwide public poll conducted by SuperSport for the “Springbok Dream Team” voted Du Preez as the greatest scrum-half ever to play for South Africa.
+In a 2025 SuperSport public vote for a "Springbok Dream Team", Du Preez was chosen as the scrum-half, taking about 64 per cent of the vote ahead of Joost van der Westhuizen.